shikokuchuo/nanonext/README.md

 ‘cmake’ to compile ‘libnng’ v1.6.0 pre-release (8e1836f) and ‘libmbedtls’ v3.4.0 included within the package sources.

-**It is recommended for stability and performance reasons to let the package automatically compile bundled versions of ‘libmbedtls’ and ‘libnng’ during installation.** To always compile the libraries from source even if system installations exist, set the `NANONEXT_LIBS`
+**It is recommended for optimal performance and stability to let the package automatically compile bundled versions of ‘libmbedtls’ and ‘libnng’ during installation.** To always compile the libraries from source even if system installations exist, set the `NANONEXT_LIBS`